magento/merchdocs/src/stores/security-google-recaptcha.md

     ![Google reCAPTCHA - keys]({% link images/images/recaptcha-keys.png %})

 {:.bs-callout-info}
-**Pay attention!** Not all keys are applicable for all types of reCAPTCHA and could lead to unexpected behavior.
-Example Google reCAPTCHA keys generated for _reCAPTCHA v2 "I'm not a robot"_ will not work with _reCAPTCHA v2 Invisible_ and could block functionality where reCAPTCHA is enabled.
+**Important!** Not all keys are applicable for all types of reCAPTCHA, and misapplying them could lead to unexpected behavior.
+For example, Google reCAPTCHA keys generated for _reCAPTCHA v2 "I'm not a robot"_ will not work with _reCAPTCHA v2 Invisible_ and could block functionality where reCAPTCHA is enabled.

 ## Step 2: Configure Google reCAPTCHA in Magento